Open-Systems-Pharmacology/Midazolam-Model/Evaluation/Input/Content/Section1_Introduction.md

 - a decrease in the permeability between the intracellular and interstitial space  (parameters "P (intracellular->interstitial)" and "P (interstitial->intracellular)") in intestinal mucosa to optimize quantitatively the extent of gut wall metabolism
 - and binding to a hypothetical binding partner in the brain to optimize a late redistribution phase in midazolam plasma concentrations.

-The presented midazolam PBPK model as well as the respective evaluation plan and PBPK report are provided open-source  (https://github.com/Open-Systems-Pharmacology/Midazolam-model).